Open in App

 a rose.

-The second way involves putting the direct object first, followed by a Preposition (such as ‘to’ or ‘for’), and then an indirect object:
+The second way involves putting the direct object first, followed by a preposition (such as ‘to’ or ‘for’), and then an indirect object:

 Subject